It is bizarre to watch my life being shipped off, box by box.

 I have lived in PE my entire life, apart from two years and a few travel episodes abroad.
 But this is life as I know it.
 This is my comfort zone personified.
 And I love being comfortable.
 I am not the mad, daring, brave adventurer my new venture claims me to be.
 I am a comfort seeker and I liked the stability and routine of knowing.
 Knowing how things would be every single day.
 Yet somewhere deep inside, there was a little voice, calling me to pursue something else.
 A voice telling me 'This is not it.
 There's more to life.
 There's more of you to discover'.

 Call me mad, but I'm following this voice, this divine inspiration.
 It has been calling for a while now, I just needed two wonderful mentors to bring that fact home.
+Two wonderful mentors, and a dis-empowering disappointment, which followed the loss of a parent.

 Even though those adversities took me ten steps back, it also forced me to reassess my life.